 Louis Straker, MSW, LCSW-C

 Louis Straker is a Licensed Clinical Social Worker, providing psychotherapy to adolescents and adults.
 He received his Bachelor of Arts degree in Psychology from The College of New Jersey and earned his Master’s in Social Work from the University of Pennsylvania.
-Louis has experience working in a variety of treatment settings, including community outpatient mental health centers, home-based treatment program, and private practice.
-He has also worked in a school for children with special needs.
-Louis completed a fellowship program at the Baltimore Washington Center for Psychoanalysis in 2013-2014.
-He is also a member of the American Association for Psychoanalysis in Clinical Social Work, where he serves on the advisory board as Co-Chair of the Social Media Committee.
-Louis has a strong interest in psychodynamic therapy approaches and is particularly interested in working with individuals who have trauma, anxiety, and relationship issues.
-Louis believes in providing a safe environment, so that a strong therapeutic relationship can develop, thereby setting the stage for change.
+Louis has experience working in a variety of settings, including community outpatient mental health centers, a home-based treatment program, a school for children/adolescents with special needs and private practice.

 Jeffrey Huber, D.O.M., LA.c.

 Jeff received his Doctorate of Oriental Medicine from the Maryland University of Integrative Health and is a trained Chinese Herbalist and Acupuncturist.
 He has spent years working with patients and seeing their lives improve as they experience relief from chronic conditions such as depression, pain, anxiety disorders, and diabetes.
 Jeff has a particular interest in helping survivors of trauma to gain tools to become empowered in their adult lives.